reflact/auto-release/README.md

 ### `autogen_tag`

-**Required** (Input: String) Set the change of the release.
+**Required** (Input: String) Set the new version tag.
 Accepted values: major, minor, patch, none.
-Each option exept 'none' will increase the version number at the given position.
-If the number reach 10 in patch and minor the number will be set to 0 and minor or major will be increased (example: v1.0.10 -> v1.1.0). 'none' will skip the autogeneration of a new version so that a individual version number can bei set.
+Each option except 'none' will increase the version number at the given position.
+If the number reaches 10 in patch or minor the number will be set to 0 and minor or major will be increased (example: v1.0.10 -> v1.1.0). 'none' will skip the autogeneration of a new version so that a individual version number can bei set.

 ### `github_token`